English | Français

 Stress-related reproductive dysfunctions

-Maternal stress during pregnancy has been linked to a higher risk for miscarriage, lower birth weight, and an increased incidence of premature births.
-Some evidence also suggests that an expectant mother's stress can even influence the way in which her baby's brain and nervous system will react to stressful events.
-One study found a higher rate of crying and low attention span in infants of mothers who had been stressed during pregnancy.
+Maternal stress during pregnancy has been linked to a higher risk of miscarriage, lower birth weight, and an increased incidence of premature births.
+Some evidence also suggests that an expectant mother's stress can even influence how her baby's brain and nervous system will react to stressful events.

 Couple Infertility "Stress can have a negative impact on your fertility and reproductive health in several ways.
 Stress seems like such an abstract term, and not long ago the entire medical profession underestimated its effect on our health.
 We now know so much about the profound effects stress can have on our physiology and reproductive health.
 In fact, stress is one of the leading causes of all disease.
 It is likely that it has a major role to play in cases of unexplained infertility and can aggravate nearly any other reproductive health diagnosis."